 The classification results are not as good as the before three scenes.
-This is because here, the classes are similar for shapes of objects.
-Especially for the hard scape, it is an object nearly in concept, as one rock like a car and the real car cannot be easily distinguished by shape.
-Much worse, there are many hard scape points in scene IV and to fit these points, the PNN are over fitting.
+This is because here, the classes are similar for shapes of these classes.
+Especially for the hard scape, it is an class nearly in concept, as one rock like a car and the real car cannot be easily distinguished by shape.
+Much worse, there are many hard scape points in scene IV and to fit these points, the DNNSP are over fitting.
 All the above reasons cause the accuracy in the training process is high but in testing process the accuracy is so low.
-Many of points are classified to be hard scape.
+Many of points are classified to be hard scape and the recall of hard scape is low.
+Although the car points are not few, there are only three cars which are near the scanner in the scene I, which causes the training data of cars is exactly not enough.
+Almost all cars are classified to hard scape.
 The high vegetation and low vegetation are also confused.
-However, there is little confusion between the buildings and the vegetation points, which shows although there is little difference between the same type such as the natural terrain, high vegetation and low vegetation but the different types can clearly classification by PNN with shape features.
+Half of the low vegetation is classified to hard scape and another half of the low vegetation is classified to high vegetation.
+However, there is little confusion between the buildings and the vegetation points, which shows although there is little difference between the same type such as the natural terrain, high vegetation and low vegetation but the different types can clearly classification by DNNSP with shape features.
 Meanwhile, our method relies on the input features, so the features themselves also affect the results.
 In the future, we will try to use the deep neural network directly extracts features from points.
-The points of scanning artifacts and cars are so few, so the results of the two classes are nearly zero.

 Compared with the other method, although the accuracy of the classification is not high, our method is still the best and the accuracies improve near 20% comparing with the best of the other methods.
-This means although the feature are not good for input, the PNN can improve the performance of the features.
+This means although the feature are not good for input, the DNNSP can improve the performance of the features for classification.

+C．Performance of Nets in DNNSP